Your Second Brain

 Our feet haul us through thousands of steps per day.
 Yet, we often tend to them last when it comes to self-care.

 The vast majority of us are quick to spend hundreds of pounds buying fancy trainers that look nice, or we go to a spa for treatments catering to our tired body and legs, but it is rare that we actually spend the appropriate time and money looking after our feet properly until something goes wrong.
-In this article, we have teamed up with podiatry and biomechanics expert Christophe Champs – whose London based clinic takes a holistic approach to all things foot care – to highlight some of the most common issues you can get with your feet, outlining their causes, prevention methods and what to do if it is too late.
+In this article, we have teamed up with biomechanics expert Christophe Champs – whose London based clinic takes a holistic approach to all things foot care – to highlight some of the most common issues you can get with your feet, outlining their causes, prevention methods and what to do if it is too late.

 Athlete’s foot is an incredibly common fungal infection of the skin, usually found between the toes.
 However, it can spread to other areas affecting the soles or sides of the feet, causing significant discomfort, itching and even pain from fluid-filled blisters.
 Cracking and peeling of the skin are additionally prevalent symptoms.